OctopusDeploy/docs/docs/octopus-rest-api/examples/events/find-events-by-date.md

 ---
 title: Find events by date
-description: An example script that finds events by date using the REST API and Octopus.Client in Octopus.
+description: An example script that finds events by date in Octopus using the REST API and Octopus.Client.
 ---

 This script demonstrates how to programmatically finds events for a specific date.